JulanZw/TibboBot/README.md

 # Tibbo Discord Bot

-A custom multipurpose Discord bot built with TypeScript using `discord.js`.
+Tibbo the toolbox is a multipurpose Discord bot built with TypeScript using `discord.js` and Prisma.
 Includes features like counting channels, reminders and more.

 ---